onedarnleyroad/craftcms/README.md

 4. `ddev exec composer install` to install composer
 5. `ddev exec ./craft setup/app-id` to generate an `APP_ID`
 6. `ddev exec ./craft setup/security-key` to generate a `SECURITY_KEY`
-7. `ddev exec npm install`
+7. `ddev exec npm install` to install npm for Vite
-8. Visit CP to run through installation steps, e.g. `http://projectname.ddev.site/admin`; alternatively run `ddev exec ./craft welcome`
+8. `ddev exec ./craft install` to begin the installation process.
+Alternatively you may visit CP to run through installation steps, e.g. `http://craftcms.ddev.site/admin`

 Note: as an alternative to `ddev exec...` you can also `ddev ssh` into the container and then run everything without that preamble.